Tax Strategy: Almac Approach Tablet Image Tax Strategy: Almac Approach Mobile Image

 Tax Strategy: Almac Approach

-In accordance with Para 16(2) Schedule 19 Finance Act 2016 this represents the Group’s tax strategy in effect for the year ended 30 September 2023.
+In accordance with paragraph 16(2) Schedule 19 Finance Act 2016 this represents the Group’s tax strategy in effect for the year ended 30 September 2026.

 Tax Risk Management and Governance

 In operating our tax risk management and governance processes, Almac Group has a low appetite towards tax risk.
-We are committed to full compliance with our tax obligations, paying the right amount of tax at the right time.
-We seek to ensure that our tax arrangements remain consistent with a low risk assessment, both in financial and reputational terms.
+We are committed to full compliance with our tax obligations, paying all appropriate taxes as and when they fall due.
+We seek to ensure that our tax arrangements remain consistent with a low-risk assessment, both in financial and reputational terms.

 Almac makes tax decisions which support, and are consistent with, the Group’s overall strategy to maximise after-tax returns for reinvestment into the business.